 - To avoid unnecessary errors, the authors are strongly advised to use the “spell-check” and “grammar-check” functions of their Word processor.

-Essential information for title page
+Essential information for the title page

 Author names and affiliations: Please clearly indicate the given name(s) and family name(s) of each author and check that all names are accurately spelled.
 Present the authors' affiliation addresses (where the actual work was done) below the names.
 Indicate all affiliations with a lower-case superscript number immediately after the author's name and in front of the appropriate address.
 Provide the full postal address of the corresponding author and, if available, the e-mail address of each author and the 16-digit ORCID of the author(s).
 An appropriate running title (maximum 50 characters) should be provided.
-Use 12-point Times Roman font for author(s) name(s) and Times New Roman 10 for authors’ affiliations
+Use 12-point Times Roman font for author(s) name(s) and Times New Roman 10 for authors’ affiliations.

 Corresponding author: Clearly indicate who will handle correspondence at all stages of reviewing and publication, and post-publication.
 This responsibility includes answering any future queries about Methodology and Materials.
 Ensure that the e-mail address is given and that contact details are kept up to date by the corresponding author.

 Abstract: Please provide a concise and factual structured abstract.
-The abstract should include background and objective, methods, findings and conclusion.
+The abstract should include background and objective, methods, findings, and conclusion.
 In addition, non-standard or uncommon abbreviations should be avoided, but if essential, they must be defined at their first mention in the abstract itself.

 Keywords: Immediately after the abstract, provide keywords.
 These keywords will be used for indexing purposes and should be according to the Medical Subject Headings (MeSH).

 In this section, after noting a brief scientific background of the subject of study, the hypothesis and aim of the study should be stated briefly.
-Findings or conclusion should not be mentioned here.
+Findings or conclusions should not be mentioned here.
 Fully relevant references should only be used.

 Material and methods

 To enable the experiments to be reproduced, full experimental details must be provided.
-It is mandatory to give formal assurance that any study involving humans or experimental animals were conducted in accordance with national and institutional guidelines for the protection of human subjects and animal welfare.
+It is mandatory to give formal assurance that any study involving humans or experimental animals was conducted in accordance with national and institutional guidelines for the protection of human subjects and animal welfare.
 Such manuscripts will not be considered unless this information is supplied.
-Studied population, sampling method and samples size (for instance, patients or laboratory animals) including control groups and witness groups should be stated clearly and accurately.
+Studied population, sampling method, and samples size (for instance, patients or laboratory animals) including control groups and witness groups should be stated clearly and accurately.
 Inclusion and exclusion criteria (if present) should be mentioned.
 Obtaining informed consent (if present) should be noted.
-In clinical trials, the confirmation of research ethics committee of the related organization should be mentioned.
-Statistical methods should be illustrated in full details so that the findings can be reasonable and understandable for the readers.
+In clinical trials, the confirmation of the research ethics committee of the related organization should be mentioned.
+Statistical methods should be illustrated in full detail so that the findings can be reasonable and understandable for the readers.
 The name of the statistical software should be brought up.
-Statistical tests should be stated for variables of the study.
+Statistical tests should be stated for the variables of the study.

 Results should be clear and concise.
 Discussion should explore the significance of the results of the work, not repeat them.
 A combined Results and Discussion section is often appropriate.
 Avoid extensive citations and discussion of previously published literature.

-The main conclusions of the study may be presented in a short conclusions section, which may stand alone or form a subsection of Results and Discussion section.
+The main conclusions of the study may be presented in a short conclusions section, which may stand alone or form a subsection of the Results and Discussion section.

-If there is more than one appendix, they should be identified as A, B, etc. Formulae and equations in the appendices should have separate numbering such as: Eq.
+If there is more than one appendix, they should be identified as A, B, etc. Formulae and equations in the appendices should have separate numbering such as Eq.
 (A.1), Eq.
 (A.2), etc.; in a subsequent appendix, Eq.
 (B.1) and so on.
 Similarly for tables and figures: Table A.1; Fig. A.1, etc.

 Abbreviations should be defined at first mention, and make sure consistency of the abbreviations throughout the manuscript.

 Follow internationally accepted rules and conventions: use the system international (SI) of units.
 If other units are mentioned, please give their equivalent in SI.
-Specially please note, the values reported on research papers should be limited to 3 significant figures, unless required otherwise.
+Especially please note, the values reported on research papers should be limited to 3 significant figures, unless required otherwise.